CCM19/ccm19doks/docs/erste_schritte/onboarding-complete.md

 Please adjust the data if necessary, so that the correct links are in there.
-Then click on the green button to go to the next step.
+Then click the green button to go to the next step.

 ## Onboarding - Step 4